-Applicants will be contacted on or before December 15th to schedule interviews.
-Interviews will likely occur during the month of January, but this is subject to change.
+Applicants will be contacted on or before December 16th to schedule interviews conducted during the month of January.
 Multiple options for individual interviews during the month of January will be offered.
 During this period of interviews, applicants are strongly encouraged to attend an Open House to better acquaint themselves with the agency, the Internship Program, and supervisors.
 During the Open House applicants meet with the training faculty and current and former interns.
-Students will be interviewed by the Director of Training and usually with one other training faculty; interviews will last approximately one hour.
-This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
+Students will be interviewed by the Director of Training along with one other training faculty; interviews will last for approximately one hour.
+This internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

 Although The Help Group historically hosts in-person interviews and open houses, all interviews will likely be conducted virtually.
-Open houses will also be offered virtually with the possibility of one open house being offered in-person pending safety and APPIC guidelines.
+Open houses will also be offered virtually with the possibility of one open house being offered in-person sending safety and APPIC guidelines.

-Please note that this intern brochure is subject to change for the 2023-2024 internship year as well as for subsequent years.
+Please note that this intern manual is subject to change for the 2023-2024 internship year as well as for subsequent years.